 7. Bing Places (Authority Score: 59)

-Bing places for business is its own version of Google My Business.
+Bing places for business is its own version of Google Business Profile.
 A free listing on America’s second most popular search engine means you’ll appear in Bing’s search results as well as on Bing Maps.

 Other Local Business Directories